nationalarchives/front-end-development-guide/peer-review-template.md

 ### Tables

-All tabular data is placed in HTML ```<table>``` elements.
-We do not use tables for layout and do not re-purpose other elements to recreate table-like representations of data.
+Where appropriate, tabular data is placed in HTML ```<table>``` elements.
+We never use tables for layout and avoid re-purposing other elements to recreate table-like representations of data.
 WebAIM provide guidance on ensuring tables are accessible7

 The peer review will check that: